-With changes to IR35 in the Private Sector looming, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.
+With changes to IR35 now in place in the Private Sector, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.

 IR35 is a piece of tax legislation which came into force in 2000.
 Its purpose is to identify ‘disguised employees’ working through a PSC (Limited Company).

 A Contractors’ IR35 status determines it’s tax position with HMRC.
-Contractors working through a Limited Company, who fall outside IR35, are entitled to receive payment in the form of dividends.
-Those who fall inside IR35 are regarded as ‘disguised employees’ for tax purposes, only entitled to receive payment on a PAYE basis.
+Contractors working through a Limited Company, who fall outside IR35, are entitled to receive gross payment and can therefore benefit from paying some of their income in dividends.
+Those who fall inside IR35 are regarded as ‘disguised employees’ for tax purposes, thus are only entitled to receive payment on a PAYE basis.

-It will be the End-hirers responsibility to determine the IR35 status of each role fulfilled by a Limited Company contractor and provide an Status Determination Statements (“SDS) to all contractors and fee-payers.
+It will be the End-hirers responsibility to determine the IR35 status of each role fulfilled by a Limited Company contractor and provide a Status Determination Statement (“SDS) to all contractors and fee-payers.

 It is important for all End-hirers to review the status of all Limited Company contractors engaged, as they will be liable for outstanding tax, penalties and interest in the event a contractor has received gross payments, but found to be operating like a disguised employee.

 The public sector IR35 changes were introduced in April 2017 and put an obligation on all public sector authorities to assess the status of contractors it engaged.
-These changes are to now be extended to the Private Sector, taking effect from April 2021 and applying to all payments made after this date.
+These changes have now taken effect and apply to all payments made.